Smoke Trails on a Burning River

 please help me be OK

 because I do not know how to pray.
 When I was little, before my mother took up religion full time, there was a book of stories about Jesus.
-Over and over I read the one where he healed the sick girl and the blind man and Jesus was alive in my imagination, a constant friend.
+Over and over I read the one where he healed the blind and raised the dead and Jesus was alive in my imagination, a constant friend.
 A teacher once said imagination and spirit are one, and I don’t know whether that’s true, but when I was four I knew how to pray.
 It was as the same as being.
-That was before Those Who Know told me it isn’t the way it’s done
+It was before Those Who Know told me that isn’t the way it’s done

 please tell me it’s going to be OK

 and now I am in India with Jesus and Shiva and Vishnu and Saraswati and the saints and the swamis and the stories that weave a tapestry where the common thread is faith.
 You are a river and you are a goddess, and I know you are alive, because you talk back to me, but not through visions or hearing.
 It is an understanding that fills my body and can’t be put into words.
 It is movement beneath the surface that flows in a way that a river does not flow, the ripples and gurgles that tug at my legs and circle my arms and send a supernatural warmth deep into my spine